magv/firefly/README.md

 By default the code is compiled with optimizations.

-If FLINT is used for modular arithmetic and it cannot be found in the default system directories, one has to add the additional flags:
+If FLINT is cannot be found in the default system directories, one has to add the additional flags:

 ```
 -DFLINT_INCLUDE_DIR=$FLINT_INC_PATH -DFLINT_LIBRARY=$FLINT_LIB_PATH